You can create great email marketing

 “(on average kids go up a size every three months) and if your last schuh kids purchase is getting tight, why not pop in to your local schuh store and get your little one measured up?”

-I purchased that pair of Nike Flex Fury, around three months ago.
+Referencing the fact that I purchased that pair of Nike Flex Fury (around three months ago) without scaring me.

-Create a great and clear call to action
+6: Create a compelling and clear call to action

 In this case, the call to action is crystal clear.
 It’s in the text and also on this massive great green button on a red background.